-- 1. Go to [Start > Settings > Control Panel] and double-click on Modem Settings icon.
-You will see a similar dialog box. - 2.
-Click on the pull-down menu and select the country where it is applicable.
+1. Go to [Start > Settings > Control Panel > Phone and Modem Options].
+Go to Dialing Rules and Edit My Location.
+In the Country/Region pull-down menu, select the appropriate country setting.
+You will see a similar dialog box.

+2. Click on the pull-down menu and select the country where it is applicable.
 Click on OK to exit.